vLX42/movie-remake/slides/slides.md

 </template>

 <!--
 I've been a web developer for 25 years, watching the web's continuous evolution.
 I believe React has some exciting changes ahead, not just with AI but also with React server components.
-It reminds me of my early days with WinCgi in Delphi.
+It reminds me winCGI in Delphi when I started doing web development.
 We are again without session variables (for now), relying on client-side cookies.
 Mostly because its all runing on the Edge functions and because everthing is being rewriten right now.

-I hope this talk can give you some insight in how you can use Ai in your projects not for writing your code but to utilize it to make your apps better.
+I hope this talk can give you some insight in how you can use Ai in your projects not for writing your code but to utilize it to make your apps.

 How many of you have tried to use the openAI API, not the online version of chatGPT